William Lamb (sculptor): Early life and training

 William Lamb was born on 1 June 1893 in Montrose, Scotland.
 He was educated in the town and apprenticed into the family firm of monumental masons.
 His childhood was overshadowed by the alcoholism of his father.
-At an early age he became interested in art and attended evening classes at Montrose Academy.
-He completed his apprenticeship in his craft, and then moved to Aberdeen to work and to attend Gray's School of Art (now part of Robert Gordon's University).
-He volunteered in 1915 and served in the Queen's Own Cameron Highlanders.
+At an early age, he became interested in art and attended evening classes at Montrose Academy.
+He completed an apprenticeship in his craft, and then moved to Aberdeen to work and to attend Gray's School of Art (now part of Robert Gordon University).
+He volunteered in 1915, and served in the Queen's Own Cameron Highlanders.
 Lamb was wounded three times and the third wound, in August 1917 at the Battle of Passchendaele, was a severe one, crippling his dominant right hand and arm.
 He convalesced in Montrose, and then in Edinburgh, where he received medical attention and attended Edinburgh College of Art.
 He learned to draw, paint, engrave and model with his left hand.

-In September 1922, Lamb journeyed to Paris where he briefly attended the École des Beaux Arts.
-In summer of 1923 he toured France on a bicycle, sketching what he saw.
+In September 1922, Lamb journeyed to Paris, where he briefly attended the École des Beaux Arts.
+In summer of 1923, he toured France on a bicycle; sketching what he saw.
 In the autumn, he went to Rome for several weeks and also visited Florence and Milan.
 He returned to London before the end of the year.